-- Karmic Death: Killed by Dain for trying to kill Galad and Perrin after they secured an alliance after a battle with Shadowspawn in Book 13.
+- Karmic Death: Killed by Dain for trying to kill Perrin under Graendal's Compulsion after Perrin and Galad secured an alliance after a battle with Shadowspawn in Book 13.

 - Bolivian Army Ending: Charged into battle at Falme alongside the Heroes of the Horn thinking he was fighting the Shadow on all sides.
 He doesn't make it out.

 - Fighting Your Friend: Killing, more like.
-He killed Byar in Book 13 for trying to kill Perrin after an agreement had been made about his sentencing, but Galad noted that he had "loved" Byar far longer than he had hated Perrin.
+He killed Byar in Book 13 for trying to kill Perrin after an agreement had been made about his sentencing (unbeknownst to him, Byar had been Compelled by Graendal), but Galad noted that he had "loved" Byar far longer than he had hated Perrin.